Dave Hoover

-David Harold Hoover (May 14, 1955 – September 4, 2011) was an American comics artist and animator, most notable for his art on DC Comics' The Wanderers and Starman and Marvel Comics' Captain America.
+David Harold Hoover (May 14, 1955 – September 4, 2011) was an American comics artist and animator.
+He was most known for his art on DC Comics' The Wanderers and Starman, and Marvel Comics' Captain America.

 Biography

 Early life

 Hoover received his B.S. in Media Arts and Animation from the Art Institute of Philadelphia; and his Associate of Specialized Technology in Visual Communication from the Art Institute of Pittsburgh.

 Career

 Animation

 Hoover started his career in animation, first as a layout artist for Filmation Studios from 1977–1985, and during that time also worked for several other animation studios including Hanna-Barbera and Mihan Productions.

 Over his career as an animator, Hoover worked on such programs as Fat Albert and the Cosby Kids, The Archie Show, Tarzan, Lord of the Jungle, The New Adventures of Flash Gordon, He-Man and the Masters of the Universe, She-Ra: Princess of Power, The Super Friends, The Smurfs, Men in Black: The Series, The Godzilla Power Hour, RoboCop: Alpha Commando, and many more.

 Hoover worked on two animated feature films, Fire and Ice (1983), the Frank Frazetta-inspired movie; and Starchaser: The Legend of Orin (1985).

 In 1997, Hoover worked as a freelance animator for Columbia/Tri Star Children’s TV.